 Common Cold is one of the common upper respiratory tract diseases.

-It affects billions of people on a global scale, generally it is not life threatening.
+It affects millions of people on a global scale, generally, it is not life-threatening.

 In average adult will experience 2 – 3 episodes of cold annually while children experience up to 5 – 10 sessions of cold.
 If cold is neglected in its early stage, it can lead to secondary infections like:

 - Ear infections and

 It is believed that there is no cure for a cold.
 There is also a misconception that antibiotics can help, but the side effects of antibiotics can do more harm than good.
 However, there are many traditional home remedies for the cold that can help you have instant relief from the discomfort.

 There are more than 200 different types of cold viruses.
 The most common are:

 - Rhinovirus, in most cases (30 – 80%)